ebiggers/fsverity-utils/README.md

 file.
 It is similar to dm-verity, but implemented at the file level rather than at the block device level.
-See the [kernel documentation](https://www.kernel.org/doc/html/latest/filesystems/fsverity.html) for more information about fs-verity.
+See the [kernel documentation](https://www.kernel.org/doc/html/latest/filesystems/fsverity.html) for more information about fs-verity, including which filesystems support it.

-fs-verity is supported by the ext4 and f2fs filesystems in Linux v5.4 and later when configured with `CONFIG_FS_VERITY=y` and when the `verity` filesystem feature flag has been enabled.
-Other filesystems might add support for fs-verity in the future.

 fsverity-utils currently contains just one program, `fsverity`.
 The `fsverity` program allows you to set up fs-verity protected files.